 When being excessively selective with food and only eating the same types of nutrients, even super healthy produces can make someone sick.
 Malnourishment is a common consequence since certain nutritional values are just being cut out.
 Being undernourished has an enormous influence on vital bodily functions, such as immune system, growth of tissue, healing, and so forth.

 Further, the social life of an orthorexic person tends to suffer.
-This is mainly due to the fact that they isolate themselves, constantly think about food and cannot understand that other people may live a different life.
+This is mainly due to the fact that they isolate themselves, constantly think about food; they cannot understand that other people may live a different life.
 They tend to be intolerant of other people’s views and want to spread the word constantly.

 Even worse, most orthorexic people do not just tell their sister that they won’t eat that birthday cake, but they lecture their friends and family, trying to convince them of their “healthy” lifestyle.
 They are unaware of the fact that by doing so they push their social environment away.
 In return, orthorexic people are not willing to understand the concerns of their peers and shove off any doubts concerning their lifestyle.